PixelWeatherProject/pwos/README.md

 - Release build: `855,952/2,031,616 bytes, 42.13%`
 - Debug build: `1,198,240/2,031,616 bytes, 58.98%`

 Debug builds may be slower and contain a lot of debug messages.
-As such they are ~2% larger.
+As such they are slightly larger.

 Some parts of the flash memory are reserved for other data then PWOS itself.
 12KB are reserved for [NVS](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/storage/nvs_flash.html?highlight=nvs) storage.
 Read more [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/partition-tables.html#built-in-partition-tables).